rolandjlevy/express-api-for-jwt-demo/notes.md

 # Notes

 ### Todo
+- Implement EJS

+### Done
-- create registration and login for users.
+- Create registration and login for users.
 - Each user has a customerId which maps to the posts collection
 - Logged-in customers can only see their own posts
-- Implement EJS

 ### JWT tutorials
 - https://www.youtube.com/watch?v=xBYr9DxDqyU